AmitPatel-analyst/SQL-Case-Study/#8Weeksqlchallange/Case Study # 2 - Pizza Runner/Readme.md

 - In the duration column, there are null values.
 The 'minutes', 'mins' 'minute' must be stripped
 - In the cancellation column, there are blank spaces and null values.

-Click [here](https://github.com/AmitPatel-analyst/SQL-Case-Study/blob/main/%238Weeksqlchallange/Case%20Study%20%23%202%20-%20Pizza%20Runner/0.%20Data%20Cleaning.md) to view the data cleaning peformed.
+Click [here](https://github.com/AmitPatel-analyst/SQL-Case-Study/blob/main/%238Weeksqlchallange/Case%20Study%20%23%202%20-%20Pizza%20Runner/0.%20Data%20Cleaning.md) to view the code of data cleaning task.

  **Note**:
 - Solutions are coded in **Microsoft Sql Server**